Balatro | |

 Modes: | Single-player |

 The one-person developer LocalThunk is based in Canada.[13]
 LocalThunk had developed Balatro over the two-and-a-half years prior to release, one of several small games he had developed over the previous ten years and shared with friends.[14]
 Development had started based on an idea of the Cantonese card game Big Two, which has players playing a number of cards to create poker-like hands, while adding elements to play it online.
-He then saw the number of roguelike deckbuilders on Steam, and while he didn't play, he looked at videos of Luck Be a Landlord, a roguelike built around a slot machine concept in which the player has limited spins to reach a target value on each round.
+He then saw the number of roguelike deckbuilders on Steam, and while he did not play, he looked at videos of Luck Be a Landlord, a roguelike built around a slot machine concept in which the player has limited spins to reach a target value on each round.
 He was inspired to transition his Big Two approach to be a single-player roguelike deckbuilder, removing the online play, and consciously avoiding playing any of the other deckbuilders to avoid taking ideas from these games.
 He had only played Slay the Spire near the end of development to understand how that game implemented its control scheme.
 He at one point considered the name Joker Poker for the game.[15]

 About a year prior to release, LocalThunk quit his day job to focus on finishing Balatro "to put on a resume."
 He uploaded an early build to Steam, which eventually led to major streamers playing the game and providing pre-release publicity.
 As a result of this publicity, LocalThunk incorporated some player feedback into the final version of the game, such as adding boss battles, though he also rejected many ideas.
 In 2023, prior to release, the game became available as a demo.
 It was removed by LocalThunk on January 1, 2024, and was brought back on January 25, the new version containing 40 new Jokers, new bosses, and the ability to buy booster packs.
 The new version was uploaded alongside a new trailer and a release date for the full version of the game, February 20.
 In April 2024, the game was made easier with an experimental balance patch, 1.0.1c.[16]